 - Tonic seizures: It is characterized by altered breathing patterns, increased muscle stiffness and muscle tone, sustained muscle contractions, and a brief loss of consciousness.
 Although they usually occur at night, they can also be seen during the day.4

-- Atonic seizures: Also known as drop attacks, it can cause a sudden loss
+- Atonic seizures: Also known as drop attacks, it can cause a sudden loss of muscle tone and a sudden loss of consciousness that can result in abrupt falls.
+These seizures usually lead to injuries due to the falls.

 - Atypical absence seizures: Partial or complete loss of consciousness, accompanied by unresponsive staring.
 They last only for a few seconds and begin and end abruptly.5